open-cloud/open-cloud.github.io.old/1_user.md

 4. **Log into slivers.** Once a sliver comes up, the instance ID will appear on the Slivers page for your slice.
-You should then be able to login using this ID and the physical node it’s running on.
+You should then be able to login using this ID and the physical node it is running on.
    Logging into the sliver relies on ssh agent forwarding.
 You need to run ssh-agent on your client, and that your public key is loaded.
-If ssh-agent is not already running, you can launch it like
+   If ssh-agent is not already running, you can launch it like so:
-   so:

 ```
 # ssh-agent bash